The Four Stages of Successful Learning

 Stage Two means learning more effective ways of listening and understanding before consciously filing the new information so that it integrates with old information of the same type.
 The easy part is that our brains will do the filing for us once we consciously identify the type of information we wish to learn and decide where it belongs.

-The assignment is a totally separate piece of information.
+The assignment is a totally separate piece of learning activities.
 For the student to remember and use it, she will have to identify that it is an assignment.
 This would create a separation from the rest of the day’s information to be learned or remembered and would allow the brain to file this information in the Important Events category.
-Depending upon other events and skills to be mastered, this would result in the assignment being remembered and completed.
+Depending upon other events and learning skills to be mastered, this would result in the assignment being remembered and completed.

 The successful Stage Two learner will have learned appropriate listening and remembering techniques and will be able to distinguish between the various pieces of information.